amunategui/amunategui.github.io/_posts/2016-06-16-peter_norvig_magic_spell_checker.md

 Write a Spelling Corrector</a>.
 He offers a clever way for any of us to create a good spell checker with nothing more than a few lines of code and some text data.
 No complex cascading grammar rules or API calls required!
-In essence, you compare every one of your words agains the large corpus of correctly spelled words.
+In essence, you compare every one of your words against the large corpus of correctly spelled words.

-In this post, I simply translated Peter's Python code into R as closely to the orginal as possible.
+In this post, I simply translated Peter's Python code into R as closely to the original as possible.
 I used (or tried my best) the same functions, variable names and constructs.
 This isn't about optimization but clarity, and the good news is that there are plenty of ways of optimizing the R code.